swibcon/swib.org/var/html/swib22/programme.md

 [José Calvo Tello](speakers.html#X29bd70e9548e6e90437e224ea05de9282b8717e03499b5be2872b8274d60777b) [<img src="images/orcid.png" title="ORCID: 0000-0002-1129-5604">](https://orcid.org/0000-0002-1129-5604)<sup>1</sup>, Enrique Manjavacas [<img src="images/orcid.png" title="ORCID: 0000-0002-3942-7680">](https://orcid.org/0000-0002-3942-7680)<sup>2</sup>, Susanne Al-Eryani [<img src="images/orcid.png" title="ORCID: 0000-0002-1741-1645">](https://orcid.org/0000-0002-1741-1645)<sup>1</sup>

-1: Göttingen State and University Library, Germany; 2: Leiden University, The Netherlands
+1: Göttingen State and University Library, Germany; 2: Leiden University, Netherlands

 We apply the multilingual version of the language model BERT (mBERT) to predict classes from the library classification system Basisklassifikation (BK).
 We frame the present task as a multi-label classification problem, where each input instance (a library record) must be assigned at least one class from the BK.
 As input, we only use data from the catalogue, we do not use the full text of the publications.
 Three feature sets are considered: title only, bibliographic data only, and extended bibliographic data.
 We apply two algorithms: mBERT, which we fine-tune using raw text from different metadata fields as input.
 We also train a multi-label Support Vector Machine classifier with a vector based on the tokenizer of mBERT.